PeterOlsen1/function-finder/README.md

 Parsing
     -Add support for export and async?
-        -Possible new parts of Definition type that specify it is an export or async -Line parser
+        -Possible new parts of Definition type that specify it is an export or async -Parse files until we find 'function ____()' -Start with functions defined by 'function'
-        -Sort the line into a tree structure?
-    -Parse files until we find 'function ____()' -Start with functions defined by 'function'
         -See later about: